 Ilgaz Blog

 Hello!…or здраво!
-My name is Ilgaz, newly EVS participant , coming from Turkey.
-For one month, luckily I volunteered in this beautiful city of Macedonia called Bitola at the foot of Mount Pelister.
+My name is Ilgaz, and I am a recent EVS participant from Turkey.
+For one month, luckily, I volunteered in this beautiful city of North Macedonia called Bitola, at the foot of Mount Pelister.

-After my trip to Macedonia last year, I started looking for ways to experience this country more.
-After the short-term voluntary submission, the acceptance came and the story began.
+After my trip to North Macedonia last year, I started looking for ways to experience this country more.
+After the short-term voluntary submission, acceptance came, and the story began.

-Macedonia is a small country, but despite its obscurity, it has many advantages: good location, warm climate, hospitable people, cheap for Europe prices.
+North Macedonia is a small country, but despite its obscurity, it has many advantages: a good location, a warm climate, friendly people, and cheap prices for Europe.
 Don’t be fooled by the small size of the country, because there are beautiful places to experience and visit.

 Although it is my second time here, we can find different places to visit and see every weekend.

-Although I have visited many cities here, Ohrid is one of the places where I will not get bored even if I go every day.
-It is truly a holiday destination that deserves its name as the pearl of the Balkans.
+Although I have visited many cities here, Ohrid is one of the places where I will not get bored even if I go there every day.
+It is truly a holiday destination that deserves its name as the “pearl of the Balkans.”

-In addition, The Magnificent Monastery of Saint Naum, on the border of Albania, close to this area, should be at the top of the list of places to visit and see here.
+Furthermore, the Magnificent Monastery of Saint Naum, near the border of Albania, should be at the top of the list of places to visit and see in this area.

-Another attraction of the city, the Bay of Bones Museum, the water museum on the road to Saint Naum, one of the stops on the way for those who want to visit the monastery and the very interesting open air museum is known as the oldest settlement in the country.
+Another attraction of the city is the Bay of Bones Museum, the water museum on the road to Saint Naum, one of the stops on the way for those who want to visit the monastery.
+The very interesting open-air museum is known as the oldest settlement in the country.

-Matka canyon near the city of Skopje is not only the city’s most important , but undoubtedly the country’s most important natural beauty.
+Matka Canyon, near the city of Skopje, is not only the city’s but undoubtedly the country’s most important natural beauty.

-For me, Turkey and Macedonia are very similar.
-Such as the language is not very similar but I could snatch some familiar words from the conversation of people passing by.
+For me, Turkey and North Macedonia are very similar.
+As such, the languages are not very similar, but I could snatch some familiar words from the conversations of people passing by.
 Cezve, cay, perde, pencere, masa, cami, fener, pazar, carsi, biber, corap, kasap, tutun, badem ….. etc.

 One of our most similar features is our kitchen and food culture.

-My experiences in this country, where warm and helpful people live and where the Balkan cold comes, was full.
+My experiences in this country, where warm and helpful people live and where the Balkan cold comes, were full.
 See you next month in my blog post.

 Чао чао и се гледаме.